University of California San Diego Division of Extended Studies

 - The official transcript you receive from UCSD will have a letter grade for your course.

 - Note that although PDI's courses are post-baccalaureate (graduate-level) courses, they are not applicable toward an advanced degree at UC San Diego.
-If your district requires that your PDI course count toward an advanced degree, please contact PDI Program Coordinator, Lindsey Maranto, for assistance.
+If your district requires that your PDI course count toward an advanced degree, please contact PDI Program Specialist, Lindsey Maranto, for assistance.

 If you have questions about UCSD credit for your PDI course, please contact the PDI Registrar/Student Services Manager, Madison Goodman, at firstname.lastname@example.org